 \section{Abstract}

 We investigate the nonlinear Hall responses in tunable two-dimensional Dirac materials.
-In particular, we study quantum geometry-driven second and third order non-linear responses in a time-reversal symmetric Dirac semimetal that can host single, double and line nodes depending on the model parameters.
-We find that the second-order Hall response (SOHE), which originates from the Berry curvature dipole, is enhanced in the single-node semimetallic phase as compared to the double node case when inversion symmetry is broken.
-In contrast, the SOHE vanishes in the nodal line semimetal as the inversion symmetry retains.
-Notably, the third-order Hall response due to Berry connection polarizabilty becomes much larger in the line-node Dirac semimetal, especially when the Fermi energy lies near the band edge, than in the single- and double-node Dirac semimetals.
+In particular, we study quantum geometry-driven second and third-order nonlinear responses in a time-reversal symmetric Dirac semimetal that can host single-node, double-node, and nodal-ring depending on the model parameters.
+We find that the second-order Hall (SOH) response, which originates from the Berry curvature dipole, is enhanced in the single-node semimetallic phase as compared to the double-node case when inversion symmetry is broken.
+In contrast, the SOH vanishes in the nodal-ring semimetal as the inversion symmetry is retained.
+Notably, the third-order Hall response due to Berry connection polarizability becomes much larger in the nodal-ring Dirac semimetal, especially when the Fermi energy lies near the band edge, than in the single- and double-node Dirac semimetals.
 The reason for this contrasting behavior is attributed to the distinct distribution of the Berry connection polarizability in the Brillouin zone.